AriizumiKW/ApacheStorm-Twitter4j-DataAnalysis/README.md

-用了Twitter4j API以及Apache Storm，一个数据分析的Demo。
+Twitter4j API & Apache Storm，demo for analyse GE2019
 ======================================================
-A more common example.
+For a more common example.
 May help you have a deep understand about Apache Storm and TwitterStream: https://github.com/davidkiss/storm-twitter-word-count